 How Do You Need to Take Card Payments?

 Once you know the terminology you need to think about the way you do business to help you determine what equipment you need.
 There are several different to take card payments that are broadly classified as follows:

-Do you run a coffee shop, market stall, or even a hairdressing or cleaning business, and need to take payments directly from your customers either for a product sold or service completed?
+Do you run a coffee shop, market stall, or even a hairdressing or cleaning business?
+Do you need to take payments directly from your customers either for a product sold or service completed?
 If so, you will need a kind of card reading machine to accompany your merchant account, payment processor and PoS system.

 Remote payments, as the name suggests, means taking card payments from a customer who isn’t in front of you.
 If you sell something through your website then you will need to do that, but it is not the only way.
-If you provide services like cleaning or handyman and invoice your customers, you may want to take a card direct from the invoice instead of a waiting for a slow bank transfer.
+For example, when you provide services like cleaning or handyman, and invoice your customers.
+In this case, you may want to take a card direct from the invoice instead of a waiting for a slow bank transfer.

-If this is the case, you don’t need a card machine, but you will need a payment gateway as well as your merchant account, payment processor, shopping cart and invoice software.
+With remote payments you don’t need a card machine.
+You will need a payment gateway as well as your merchant account, payment processor, shopping cart and invoice software.
 You will also need software that makes it easy to take and manage payments from invoices.

 In addition, if you take orders over the phone, then you will need a virtual terminal.

 Once you have decided if you need a card reader or payment gateway – or both if you are selling online and offline – the next step is to evaluate solution providers.
 There are a multitude of solutions tailored to price and the size of your business, among others.

 Hoof offers a complete payment solution that provides all the tools necessary to take both remote and in person payments.
 It includes powerful software that makes it easy for service businesses to win contracts through quote creation and acceptance online.